 Marriott and Starwood Hotels & Resorts Still Dealing With Data Breach Fallout

-In case you think that data breaches are never a major legal issue in commercial real estate, Marriott International and Starwood Hotels & Resorts are still dealing with the aftermath of three major data breaches that took place between 2014 and 2018 and collectively affected more than 344 million customers globally.
+In case you think that data breaches are never a major legal issue in commercial real estate, Marriott International and Starwood Hotels & Resorts are still dealing with the aftermath of three significant breaks that took place between 2014 and 2018 and collectively affected more than 344 million customers globally.

-According to the Federal Trade Commission and a proposed settlement order, Marriott and its subsidiary, Starwood, failed to “implement reasonable data security,” which led to the data breaches.
+According to the Federal Trade Commission and a proposed settlement order, Marriott and its subsidiary, Starwood, failed to “implement reasonable data security.”
 They allegedly deceived customers by claiming to have “reasonable and appropriate data security.”

 Four days after Marriott announced the Starwood acquisition, it notified customers that it had a 14-month-long data breach by a cybercriminal that had broken into Marriott’s network and installed malware at more than 100 Starwood-owned or managed hotels.
 The data losses included payment card information for more than 40,000 customers.
 The data included the card number, name, security code, and expiration date.